ColleenBobbie/Cancer-Prediction/README.md

 # Predicting breast cancer using machine learning
-This repository contains source code for a data exploration project which explored various machine learning techniques to ultimately predict whether breast tumours are benign or malignant.
+This repository contains source code for a data exploration project which explored various machine learning techniques to ultimately predict malignant or benign breast tumours.

 ## Dataset
 The data for this project can be found here: http://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28diagnostic%29